 Moto G Power

-Bottom line: With no baseline Moto G8 being sold in the U.S. this year, the new Moto G Power sort of fills that void by offering a solid Android experience at an incredible price.
+Bottom line: With no baseline Moto G8 being sold in the U.S. starting in 2020, the Moto G Power sort of fills that void by offering a solid Android experience at an incredible price.
 The phone really stands out in the battery department, offering enough endurance for up to three days of use.
 Paired with a great software experience, fun cameras, and decent specs all around, the G Power packs quite the punch.
 That said, the lack of NFC and Motorola's infamous history with software updates could be reason to think twice before picking it up.